isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 Sand barges lie like alien spacecraft beside them and the air is filled with metallic hissing sounds.
 These piles of sand are the nascent artificial islands of Melaka Gateway, a project with ambitions to be the largest cluster of synthetic islands in Southeast Asia.
 The plan for the 246-hectare area is to hold entertainment resorts, theme parks and “man-made eco-islands”.

-“We fishermen don’t cry ah?
-Habis, habis lah“, he says in Malay.
+“We fishermen don’t cry ah? *Habis, habis lah*“, he says in Malay.
 When it’s gone, it’s gone.

 As I look, I think of my great-grandfather, the fisherman, and imagine the times he’d shared with my own father, passing on traditions that had survived for over five centuries.
 And now, just three generations later, the thread of all this knowledge and richness would be snapped.
 My retired father had been trained as a mechanic.
 As for myself, former women’s magazine journalist and urban princess, I’m hardly the material of a maritime professional.